rohautl/ModelioScribes/UseCaseScribe/README.md

 UseCaseScribe provides two import commands and one export command.
 The two import commands operates on a "selected" package (the selection refering here to modelio selection).
 The selected package will be the place where new elements are going to be created.
 Existing elements will stay in their place (see the note below).

 The three commands are the following:
-** "Import use cases from file": this command must be run on a selected package and a file name in the SUCN notation must be specified.
+* "Import use cases from file": this command must be run on a selected package and a file name in the SUCN notation must be specified.
-** "Import use cases": this command is similar but a input window is open where SUCN notation can be input.
+* "Import use cases": this command is similar but a input window is open where SUCN notation can be input.
 Pressing a button OK allows to create use case elements.
-** "Export use cases": this command generate a file for all actors, use cases nd collaborations that are in the selected package (recursively) or if no package is selected that are in the UML project.
+* "Export use cases": this command generate a file for all actors, use cases and collaborations that are (recursively) in the selected package or if no package is selected that are in the UML project.

 IMPORTANT NOTE: It is assumed that actors and use cases names are global.
 So if existing actors or use cases have already the same names as the ones found in the model (or the same uuid if any) during an import, then these entities will be modified in the place where they are.
 This avoid package qualification which could be quite cumbersome in practice.
 It is still possible to create sophisticated structures by to first importing use cases and actors in a blank model, to create various packages and move elements in it.
 When the elements will be imported again, they will stay in the same package, except newly created elements that will go into the "selected" package.